jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab2.md

 <div align=center><img src="Images/2_26.png" alt="drawing" width="300"/></div>

-We can see that style=flp/frp can successfully communicate with DMA for data exchange
+We can see that style=flp/frp can successfully communicate with DMA for data exchange.